emiryusufcicekdemir/emiryusufcicekdemir/README.md

 ## 👨‍💻 About Me

 - 🎓 Final Year Software Engineering Student
-- 🌱 Focused on continuous learning and self-improvement
+- 🌱 Focused on continuous learning and self improvement
 - 💻 Passionate about software development
 - 🔍 Looking for a long term internship through Erasmus